BU-Spark/ds-councilor-mejia-city-services/fall22-team-1/README.md

-## We are Team 1
+#Team 1

-Our members are Min Han, Neeraja Mehta and Ruiling Zhang You can find our codes and reports for each deliverable in each folders.
+We are Team 1 and our members are Min Han, Neeraja Mehta and Ruiling Zhang You can find our codes and reports for each deliverable in each folders.

 [Deliverable0](https://github.com/minnnh/ds-councilor-mejia-city-services/tree/team1/fall22-team-1/deliverable0)